py-lama/loglama/scripts/README.md

 # Then use as normal
 logger = get_logger(__name__)
-logger.info("This works with both PyLogs and LogLama!")
+logger.info("This works with both LogLama and LogLama!")
 ```

 ## universal_log_migrator.py